yclas/documentation/api-documentation.md

 Example, get published ads of user 5 in category 7, sorted by created date:

 `GET /api/v1/listing?id_user=5&id_category=7&sort=-created`

+Get ads closer to the user using latitude and longitude

+`GET /api/v1/listing?longitude=41.4075167&latitude=2.204625299999975sort=distance`

+This will add an extra value return named `distance` which will return the Km to the add from the location.

 Example with more parameters, pagination, sorted etc...